Vegeta: You... green thing... heal me...

 - In the sequel, Metro: Last Light, one of the last levels in the game culminates with fighting Pavel and a bunch of communist soldiers in Red Square.
 After you wound Pavel and compromise his gas mask, the Little Dark One shows you his memories and then you're taken to a hellscape where the souls of the damned in the surrounding area start trying to drag Pavel in with them while he begs you for help.
 If you take too long getting to him or choose not to help, he dies; if you help him, he simply passes out and you replace the filter on his mask.
 Letting him die gets you the "Revenge" achievement/trophy, but it also practically guarantees that you'll get the "bad" ending.

-- Injustice 2: Both Damian and Superman accuse Batman of this, pointing out that his strict adherence to Thou Shalt Not Kill allows villains like the Joker to just keep killing.
+- Injustice 2: Wonder Woman, Superman, and Damian all accuse Batman of this, pointing out how his adherence to Thou Shalt Not Kill enables psychopathic villains like Brainiac or the Joker to just keep on killing.

-Superman: How many innocent people have to die before you accept that some lives need to be taken?!
+Superman: Metropolis and Coast City are gone.
+How many more innocent people have to die before YOU accept that some lives need to be TAKEN?!

 - In the DLC for Tomb Raider: Underworld, Lara Croft manages to take control of her doppelganger that was sent after her by Natla.
 Lara orders her clone to "make sure Natla suffers as long as possible" and then tells her to be independent and have free will while not taking orders from anyone anymore.
 Lara's clone then returns to Natla, who was wounded earlier, and is ordered to help free her from the debris.
 The clone simply stands there and watches with a devilish grin on her face as Natla starts to drown under the blue muck rising from the ground.